mcosovic/JuliaGrid.jl/docs/src/tutorials/badDataAnalysis.md

 ```math
     \bar{r}_j \ge \epsilon,
 ```
-the corresponding measurement is identified as bad data and subsequently removed from service.
+the corresponding measurement is identified as bad data and removed from service.
 In this example, the bad data identification `threshold` is set to ``\epsilon = 4``.
 Users can verify the satisfaction of this inequality by inspecting:
 ```@repl BadData
 outlier.detect
 ```